zhangce/elementary/README.md

 ===============

 Elementary is a scalable statistical inference and learning engine for factor graphs and Markov Logic Network.
+Elementary achieves scalability by using different storage backends, e.g., main memory, unix file, Accumulo, HBase, etc.

 Elementary is developed by the Hazy group (http://hazy.cs.wisc.edu/hazy/) from University of Wisconsin-Madison under Professor Christopher Ré (http://pages.cs.wisc.edu/~chrisre/).

   Table of Content
 --------------------